TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 # Runpod Installation

-If your pod's driver does not support cu128, there is are other versions available.
+If your pod's driver does not support cu128, there are other versions available.
 Simply swap

 `ghcr.io/theartofficial/artofficialstudio:latest`